Roughback sculpin: Biology

-The roughback sculpin is a nocturnal, ambush predator, lting in wait to capture prey.
+The roughback sculpin is a nocturnal, ambush predator, lying in wait to capture prey.
 Their prey is made up of crustaceans, small fishes, polychaetes and larvaceans.
 In southern California has a lengthy spawning season which peaks in the Spring, although populations further north may have a more restricted spawning season.
 Gravid females held a mean of 1043 eggs, larger females being more fecund than smaller individuals.

 Utilization

 The roughback sculpin is displayed in public aquaria.